Megabyte-TSRS/Megabyte-Website/README.md

 * Use margin-bottoms (through tailwind's `mb-*` class).
 Avoid `margin-top` properties, those tend to be more difficult to comprehend.

 * \[Important] Run `prettier write .` before any commit.
 This cleans your files, and sorts tailwind classes in a consistent order.
 You can run `prettier write myfile.astro` to format a single file.

- In general, strive for maintainability and readability.
-It should be as easy as possible to make minor changes without breaking the whole layout.
-Strive for as little pure CSS as possible, and use Tailwind and modern CSS as much as you can.

-Read the [Tailwind documentation](https://tailwindcss.com/docs) for more information.